Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Nutritional Value

-Only two significant studies employed XAI techniques to generate rule-based explanations in the context of Nutritional Values. \cite{nr1} exploited \textbf{pictorial data} to propose a similarity score based on user community preferences, enhancing recommendation quality.
-The rule-based explainability method assigned each image to an appropriate food diet based on user profiles, supporting personalized dietary recommendations. \cite{nr132} presented a novel no-code methodology for developing predictive models to classify the antioxidant activity of phenolic compounds, leveraging Decision Tree-based algorithms and Conceptual Density Functional Theory (CDFT) descriptors.
+\paragraph{Tabular data.} \cite{nr132} presented a novel no-code methodology for developing predictive models to classify the antioxidant activity of phenolic compounds, leveraging Decision Tree-based algorithms and Conceptual Density Functional Theory (CDFT) descriptors.
 The resulting models achieved high accuracy and full explainability through explicit, interpretable if–then rules derived from molecular features.